[google6a7b7d93c7100df5.html] Sunshine's Creations.Vintage Threads Inc.: 5 generations...1 little gingham dress

 supplies

-the box held all the supplies like grandma had set it up as her travel project to work on.
+The box held all the supplies like grandma had set it up as her travel project to work on.

 • 1 needle threaded with three strands of embroidery floss